Why I founded Return to Eden Cosmetics

 How did you learn to make skincare products?

-I am a chemical engineer who’s worked in the field of formulation development for 12 years.
+I am a chemical engineer (Georgia Tech, represent!) who’s worked in the field of formulation development since 2007.
 Granted, making lotions and creams for the skin is different than making herbicides or pharmaceuticals, but the basic principles still apply (an emulsion is an emulsion regardless of the industry).
 I’ve been making my own skincare products for the past 11 years, and I LOVE playing around with new emulsifiers that don’t follow the traditional HLB system.
 In fact, most of the products Return to Eden Cosmetics offers are made with liquid crystal emulsifiers, which have been shown in some studies to enhance permeability of active ingredients and also have EXCELLENT skin feel.

 How do you go from kitchen to market?